GraceKearns/StarShip/README.md

 <div align="center">
     <img src="https://imgur.com/k2WO0Ly.gif"  </img>
 </div>
-This application however can run in a web browser and everything was written in HTML, CSS and Javascript.
+This application however can run in a web browser and everything was written in HTML and Javascript.